sketchware/sketchware.github.io/website/blog/2018-06-05-new-version-3.0.0.md

 1.  `Sketchware was designed for block programming.`

-The founders of Sketchware saw a prolem in the complicated methods of app development, and hoped that WYSIWYG editor and Block programming could be the solution to that problem.
+The founders of Sketchware saw a problem in the complicated methods of app development, and hoped that WYSIWYG editor and Block programming could be the solution to that problem.
 In the early stages of Sketchware, it was really mindblowing to see what the users came up with, using the blocks.

 However, looking at the projects in the shared projects category today, even the founders have no idea how the project works, and felt like the beauty of block programming was lost.
 More than 90% of the shared projects include an add source directly block that the viewers have no idea of how it works.